Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] Kromě toho přinesly ustarané, utahané dámy veliký balík vytištěných dvou modliteb sepsaných budapešťským arcibiskupem Gézou ze Szatmár-Budafalu.
 Byly německo-maďarské a obsahovaly nejstrašnější prokletí všech nepřátel.
 Psány byly tyto modlitbičky tak vášnivě, že tam jenom na konci scházelo řízné maďarské „Baszom a Krisztusmárját!“

-Šimek was a soldier who was patted on the cheek by a lady from The Society for welcoming of Heroes.
-His comment was that the whores were very cheeky here.
+was a soldier who was patted on the cheek by a lady from The Society for the Welcoming of Heroes.
+His comment was that the prostitutes were very forward here.

 Quote(s) from the novel